 At the end of that luncheon at the Russian Tea Room, Doctorow gave permission for Drabinsky to proceed, subject to his creative approval.
 And now, five years later, Ragtime the Musical is a sellout hit in three cities simultaneously.
 It even has been called “the show of the century” because it encapsulates the great social movements of the 1900s.
 Drabinsky built New York’s newest and largest theater to house Ragtime and is building another new hall in Chicago.
-Drabinsky seems to be a reincarnation of Florenz Ziegfeld, the famed producer of the 1920s who also was Jewish and built his own theaters.
+Drabinsky seems to be a reincarnation of Florenz Ziegfeld, the famed producer of the 1920s who also built his own theaters.

 But Drabinsky bases his career, more particularly, on the less-known Samuel Rothafel.
 Using the pseudonym Roxy, Rothafel built a theater that he named for himself and which he decorated with objects d’arte and paintings in the 1920s.
 In similar style, Drabinsky decorated the theater which he built for Ragtime in New York.
 “Roxy made motion-picture theatres into peoples’ palaces,” says Drabinsky.
 He describes Rothafel as “a go-for-broke dreamer…the greatest showman of all.”
 Rothafel later operated the new Radio City Music Hall.
 Drabinsky says that one of his biggest regrets is that he never saw the inside of the Roxy before it was torn down in 1954.
 He heard that it was “a pastiche of Renaissance, Gothic and Moorish themes…uniformed ushers with white gloves, a diorama of colored lights playing over the curtain while a singer entertained the audience between shows.”
 (It usually was the young tenor Jan Peerce, who moved on to Radio City, then the Met.)
 He adds that “Roxy’s imagination and vision helped shape my own career.”